A self reflection of Sketchbook...

 I thought some of you might find this article amusing.
 It's about a man who met and married one woman, then shtupped and spooned other(s?) online.
 He married the first woman first online then in 'real life' but she has recently announced he plans to divorce him.
 Why?
 Because the wife was upset about his Second Life avatar's "unreasonable behavior.'
 First it was cyber sex with a Second Life woman, then an emotional (and cuddly) affair with a virtual pal.

-"It may have started online, but it existed entirely in the real world and it hurts just as much.
+The wife was incredibly upset by his actions.
+The Times article quotes the real-life wife as saying: "It may have started online, but it existed entirely in the real world and it hurts just as much.
 His was the ultimate betrayal.
 He had been lying to me."
 She divorced her husband online, but elected to stay married to him in real life.
 However, she did not entirely trust or forgive him.
 After the prostitute incident, the wife hired a Second Life private investigator to monitor her husband's actions- which may be how she found out about the later couch cuddling.

 But, the plot thickens.
 The husband claims his WWW infidelities sprang from his wife's addiction to the online role-playing game World of Warcraft.
 He also insists that the second offense meant nothing- "We weren't even having cyber-sex or anything like that," he said.
 "We were just chatting and hanging out together."